-76.83.
-Reclamation construction decant water must be discharged to coastal water via pipeline with an outlet(s) that is:

-- (a) adjacent to the active reclamation edge; and - (b) at least 1 (one) metre below Mean High Water Springs.

-77.84.
-Monitoring of the reclamation construction decant discharge must occur as follows:

-- (a) On a daily basis during decant discharge, the consent holder must measure the outlet discharge turbidity in NTU and compare this value with the turbidity trigger value in NTU that equates to a TSS of 300mg/l.
-The NTU equivalent must be established following contemporaneous TSS and turbidity testing of the discharge in the first week of operations. - (b) If the measured median turbidity, over a one-hour period, exceeds the trigger value in (a), the consent holder must: - (i) Implement management practices to reduce the turbidity of the discharge; - (ii) Collect a sample of discharge from the outlet pipe at a point prior to discharge into the CMA; and - (iii) Analyse the sample for TSS concentration and compare it with the TSS trigger value in (a) above.
+- 76. Reclamation construction decant water must be discharged to coastal water via pipeline with an outlet(s) that is: - (a) adjacent to the active reclamation edge; and - (b) at least 1 (one) metre below Mean High Water Springs. - 77.
+Monitoring of the reclamation construction decant discharge must occur as follows: - (a) On a daily basis during decant discharge, the consent holder must measure the outlet discharge turbidity in NTU and compare this value with the turbidity trigger value in NTU that equates to a TSS of 300mg/l.
+The NTU equivalent must be established following contemporaneous TSS and turbidity testing of the discharge in the first week of operations. - (b) If the measured turbidity exceeds the trigger value in (a), the consent holder must: - (i) Implement management practices to reduce the turbidity of the discharge; - (ii) Collect a sample of discharge from the outlet pipe at a point prior to discharge into the CMA; - (iii) Analyse the sample for TSS concentration and compare it with the TSS trigger value in (a) above.

-78.85.
-The consent holder must provide the results of sampling completed under condition 7784 upon request.

-- 79.86.
-If a discharge sample collected in accordance with condition 7785 exceeds the TSS concentration limit the following must occur: - (a) The consent holder must immediately cease the discharge and implement any management practices required to reduce the TSS concentration of the decanted discharge, after which the discharge may recommence; - (b) Within one (1) hour of resuming the discharge, the consent holder must measure the outlet discharge turbidity in NTU to reassess for compliance with condition 77;84; and - (c) If compliance with 7784 is not achieved, the consent holder must undertake further management measures to reduce the TSS concentration of the decanted discharge and inform the Council within 48 hours.
+- 78. The consent holder must provide the results of sampling completed under condition 77 upon request. - 79.
+If a discharge sample collected in accordance with condition 77 exceeds the TSS concentration limit the following must occur: - (a) The consent holder must immediately cease the discharge and implement any management practices required to reduce the TSS concentration of the decanted discharge, after which the discharge may recommence: - (b) Within one (1) hour of resuming the discharge, the consent holder must measure the outlet discharge turbidity in NTU to reassess for compliance with condition 77; and - (c) If compliance with 77 is not achieved, the consent holder must undertake further management measures to reduce the TSS concentration of the decanted discharge and inform the Council within 48 hours.